 The terrifying experience of surviving a crocodile attack while canoeing alone in Kakadu National Park in the Top End of the Northern Territory in 1985 inspired Plumwood to explore philosophical ideas about death within an ecological context.

-In 2012, the National Museum of Australia acquired the five-metre-long canoe that Plumwood was paddling when the crocodile attack began.
+In 2012 the Museum acquired the five-metre-long canoe that Plumwood was paddling when the crocodile attack began.

 Fibreglass patches applied by Andrew Skeat after moving to Magnetic Island in Queensland with the canoe in 1992